SNAP Benefits in New Hampshire: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it as a special debit card just for your food assistance funds.
-It's the modern way to receive and use your benefits without paper coupons.
+Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
+Think of it like a debit card, but specifically for your food assistance.
+It works in a very similar way.

 What Can You Buy with SNAP Benefits?